António de Oliveira Salazar: Religious policies

-Salazar based his political theory on the doctrines of the popes and throughout the 1930s achieved great prestige in the Catholic world.
+Salazar allegedly based his political theory on the doctrines of the popes and throughout the 1930s achieved great prestige in the Catholic world.
 In 1936, the episcopate expressed its full support for the regime in a Carta Pastoral, reaffirmed the following year by the head of the Portuguese Catholic Church.
 Pope Pius XII said of him: "I bless him with all my heart, and I cherish the most ardent desire that he be able to complete successfully his work of national restoration, both spiritual and material".
 In 1938, Fordham University, a university founded by the Catholic Diocese of New York, granted Salazar the Honorary Doctorate of Law.
 Salazar wanted to reinstate the Church to its proper place, but also wanted the Church to know its place and keep it.
 He made it clear when he declared, "The State will abstain from dealing in politics with the Church and feels sure that the Church will refrain from any political action."
+And he added: "It must be so, because politicaI activity corrupts the Church."

 In May 1940, a Concordat between the Portuguese state and the Vatican was signed.
 There were difficulties in the negotiations that preceded its signing; the Church remained eager to re-establish its influence, whereas Salazar was equally determined to prevent any religious intervention within the political sphere, which he saw as the exclusive preserve of the State.
 The legislation of the parliamentary republic was not fundamentally altered: religious teaching in schools remained voluntary, while civil marriages and civil divorce were retained and religious oaths were not re-established.
 The Bishops were to be appointed by the Holy See, but final nomination required the government's approval.
 The clergy were subject to military service, but in the form of pastoral care to the armed forces and, in time of war, also to the medical units.
 The Church could establish and maintain private schools, but they would be subject to state supervision.
 The Catholic religion and morality were to be taught in public schools unless parents had requested the contrary.
 Catholics who celebrated canonical marriages were not allowed to obtain a civil divorce.
 The law stated that "It is understood that by the very fact of the celebration of a canonical marriage, the spouses renounce the legal right to ask for a divorce."
 Despite this prohibition, nearly 91% of all marriages in the country were canonical marriages by 1961.

 Pinto and Rezola argue that a key strategy Salazar used to stabilise his regime was to come to terms with the Catholic Church through the Concordat.
 Anti-clericalism would be discouraged and the Church would have an honored and central position in Portuguese life.
 The Church agreed to stay out of politics, but it did operate numerous social groups for adults and youth.
 The Church role became a major pillar of the New State's "limited pluralism".